hashicorp/consul/plugin/etcd/README.md

 * **ENDPOINT** the etcd endpoints.
 Defaults to "http://localhost:2379".
 * `upstream` upstream resolvers to be used resolve external names found in etcd (think CNAMEs) pointing to external names.
-If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy plugin. **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
+If you want CoreDNS to act as a proxy for clients, you'll need to add the proxy plugin.
+If no **ADDRESS** is given, CoreDNS will resolve CNAMEs against itself.
+  **ADDRESS** can be an IP address, and IP:port or a string pointing to a file that is structured as /etc/resolv.conf.
 * `tls` followed by:

     * no arguments, if the server certificate is signed by a system-installed CA and no client cert is needed